What is a clarinet

-This Thomann proposal represents an improved version of previous models with a more dynamic system.
-In addition, it has a sound that is quite agile and versatile, so it is interesting to analyze its characteristics.
+This Thomann clarinet represents an improved version of previous models with a more dynamic system.
+In addition, it has a sound that is quite agile and versatile, so let's take a look at its interesting characteristics.

-This Thomann clarinet has a body made entirely of grenadilla wood (Dalbergia melanoxylon).
-As far as is known, it is one of the densest, heaviest and hardest woods in the world, supporting 1300 kg/m3.
-Consequently, it follows that it is inelastic.
-And indeed, it has an elasticity of 16,000 N/mm2.
+The body is made entirely of grenadilla wood (Dalbergia melanoxylon).
+As far as we know, it's is one of the densest, heaviest and hardest woods in the world, supporting 1300 kg/m3.
+Consequently, it can be quite rigid, as it has an elasticity of 16,000 N/mm2.

-On the other hand, the company emphasizes the fact that the drying process has been natural.
-This adds great value because, by not passing through kilns, this wood will have a more natural sound quality.
-The same applies to the wood grain, which will be observed more naturally at the time of selection.
+On the other hand, the company emphasizes the fact that the drying process is natural.
+This adds great value because, by not passing through kilns, this wood will keep a more natural sound quality and grain.

-Regarding the mechanics, it is made of nickel silver, one of the most durable materials for the manufacture of woodwind and brass instruments.
-Although we don’t know what type of alpaca it is, some users claim that it tarnishes a bit and has rough parts, so it is possible that it is alpaca 50-30-11 or type two.
+mechanics-wise, it's made of nickel silver, one of the most durable materials for the manufacture of woodwind and brass instruments.
+Although we don't know what type of alpacca it's, some users claim that it tarnishes a bit and has rough parts, so it's possible that it's alpacca 50-30-11 or type two.
 It has an average durability of ten years if rigorously cared for.

 This is a soprano clarinet, tuned to work in B flat and with a total length of 63 cm.
-It also has two barrels of 5.8 cm and 6 cm so that you can have a greater versatility in the sound.
+It also has two barrels of 5.8 cm and 6 cm so that you can have a greater sound versatility.
 It also has 22 keys for notes, six different rings and four keys to perform the trill.

 These keys follow the German system consisting of a key for C#, a key for B flat and an F key.
-In addition, the manufacturer claims that this is an improved version, as the mechanics have been adjusted to offer better ergonomics and features an adjustable thumb rest and a ring for the strap.
+In addition, the manufacturer claims that this is an improved version, as they have adjusted the mechanics to offer better ergonomics and features an adjustable thumb rest and a ring for the strap.